3 Steps to Launching a Successful SMS Marketing Program

 Related story: SMS Marketing Tips for Retailers in the New Digital World

 Brooke Burdge is the SVP of Marketing of Attentive, the most comprehensive text messaging solution for innovative brands.
 Prior to joining Attentive as part of the founding team, she was the Head of Marketing at TapCommerce, a mobile advertising company acquired by Twitter in 2014.
 During her time at Twitter, Brooke led B2B marketing for the Mobile Apps & Telco verticals.
 She has also held prior marketing roles at Movable Ink, a real-time email marketing technology, and Deloitte, the global consulting firm.
-Brooke has a BA from Fordham University, and resides in Jersey City, NJ with her two rescue dogs.
+Brooke has a BA from Fordham University, and resides in New Jersey with her two rescue dogs.